iampuma/expert_profile_feature/README.md

 - This is configuration, packaged in a [feature](https://www.drupal.org/project/features) to get a Drupal 7 site up and running.
 - This can be used in combination with a Drupal 7 [profile](https://github.com/iampuma/expert_profile)
-- Use the included make file to start the Drupal build
+- Use the profile's [make file](https://github.com/iampuma/expert_profile/blob/master/expert.make) to start the Drupal build